-All UAlbany students, graduate and undergraduate, are eligible to register for summer classes as well as college students from other institutions and those who are college-bound.
+All UAlbany students, graduate and undergraduate, are eligible to register for summer classes as are college students from other institutions and those who are college-bound.
 Newly admitted freshmen or transfers due to begin at UAlbany in the fall term must update their admission status to include summer in order to register for summer classes.
 Only high school seniors, high school juniors about to enter their senior year, or graduated high school seniors are eligible to attend summer classes.

 Albany Undergraduate and Graduate Students